tgc-bot/FourAcesContracts/Membership.md

 35. Rakes are a scaled commission fee, taken to support the wages, staff and costs incurred by running this Casino.

-36. The rake is set at a value of 10% of the pot.
+36. The rake is set to the main discretion of the Dealer, following order of seniority of Staff – with exceptions under cases of mandatory recusals if the rake applies to the Staff member.
 The rake is taken into the Casino’s vault at the end of all rounds of a poker game.

-    39. The percentage value of the rake may be changed/altered by this contract under certain conditions – but must not exceed 15% under any circumstances.
+    39. The rake may not be altered, increased or changed except for the levels and conditions set about below or elsewhere in these Terms.

+    40. Under normal conditions, the rake is set to 10%

+    41. When applied against a staff member, the rake is set to 7.5%

+    42. When applied against a Management member, the rake is set to 5%

-    40. The rake may be altered by other clauses within these Terms.
+    43. The rake may be altered by other clauses within these Terms.

-    41. In the case of any player going all-in, the rake is set to 15%.
+    44. In the case of any player going all-in, the rake is set to 15%.

-    42. The Casino may take a minimum rake of 25 chips, regardless of any rounding of any percentages.
+    45. The Casino may take a minimum rake of 25 chips, regardless of any rounding of any percentages.
+Whether or not the rake is round is left to the discretion of the Casino, following standard recusal procedures.

 ## Blackjack